What to Eat After Running

 “Eating the right foods after a workout helps repair damaged muscles, builds new muscle fibers, replenishes glucose stores and restores fluid and electrolyte levels,” says Torey Armul, a Columbus, Ohio-based Registered Dietitian and Spokesperson for the Academy of Nutrition and Dietetics.
 And all of those benefits help you recover faster, so you’re ready for your next run.

+Learning what to eat after a run or workout is crucial.
 There’s an optimal “recovery window”—within 30 to 45 minutes after exercise—when your blood pressure and heart rate are elevated, and your body absorbs nutrients faster and more efficiently, Armul says.

 After runs that last longer than an hour, you should aim for 10 to 20 grams of protein within 30 minutes of finishing your workout.
 You’ll also need carbohydrates to replenish your glucose stores, so aim to consume 0.23 grams of carbs per pound of body weight.
 Within two hours of exercise, consume more carbs—up to 0.68 grams per pound of body weight.

 Here are 5 of Armul’s favorite post-run recovery snacks.
 They pack protein, carbs, vitamins, minerals, and electrolytes in a small package.
 And because they’re tasty, portable, and convenient, they make it easy to keep your recovery on track:

 Raisins are portable, energy dense, and contain potassium, magnesium, calcium, sodium, and other electrolytes you need to run strong.
 And with 34 grams of carbs in a 1.5-ounce box, they’ll help restore your spent glycogen stores, no problem.